October 27, 2012

 In addition, you can buy team pennants to support the team that is currently playing so that they can make some money in the process.
 In both games, making a good income in esport is very tough and Valve is doing a great job supporting them.
 Not only can you help your favorite team make an income, you also have a chance to win free cosmetic items when witnessing a first blood, triple kill, etc.

-Here's the DOTA 2 mini-map to look at :)
+Here's the Dota 2 mini-map to look at:

 Company Design Principle:

-The Free-to-Play Business Models
+The Free to Play Business Models

-This business practice results in champions having similar type of spells, feel or overall design choices for the role they're in(especially the newer champions), i.e: Viktor vs Ziggs.
-So as champions become more similar, it's causing some champions to be rarely played since this X champion has similar spells/role and does a better job at it, i.e: Wukong vs Xin Zhao.
+At the current rate of champions releases, there will result in champions having similar type of spells, feel or overall design for the role they're in (especially the newer champions), i.e: Viktor vs Ziggs.
+So as champions become similar, it's causing some champions to be rarely played since X champion has similar spells to Y champion and does a better job at that role, i.e: Wukong vs Xin Zhao.

-The Workshop, another feature in Valve's f2p model, gamers are given a chance to "craft" items for each hero and when models are approved by Valve, you're given a percentage of the money earned.
+The Workshop, another feature that's included into Valve's free to play model, give gamers a chance to "craft" items for each hero.
+When models are approved by Valve, you're given a percentage of the money earned.
 Valve's thinking is that there are a lot of smart people outside the company so why not open the market to those amazing designers.
-This system relieves stress from Valve's own employees and opens for more awesome designed items.
+This system relieves stress from Valve's own employees at a revenue perspective and opens for more awesome designed cosmetics.
+In addition, gamers are able to view unapproved item/sets and rate them which in-turn shows a quantitative number of demand.

 GAMEPLAY: